spacemit-com/docs-chip/en/key_stone/k1/k1_docs/k1_ds.md

 <img src="static/Rotation.png" alt="" width="200">

-The code for rotating, mirroring and flipping graphical content is listed below, and the details of the specific variables and registers involved are tabled immediately after).
+The code for rotating, mirroring and flipping graphical content is listed below, and the details of the specific variables and registers involved are tabled immediately after.

 ```sql
 Input param: Rect_left, Rect_top, Rect_width, Rect_height, data_in[4][256].